dragoncoder047/tehssl/INTERNALS.md

 ## Evaluation

-Coming from the compiler/reader is the tre described above
+Coming from the compiler/reader is the tree described above